scm1210/GPT-classifier/README.md

 ## Some other things

-This is an example of how to use the OpenAI API to leverage the capabilities of GPT for social science research :)
+This is an example of how to use the OpenAI API to leverage the capabilities of GPT for social science research, demoing stuff I learned at SICSS :).
+Slides are [here](https://docs.google.com/presentation/d/1AGCCTx4P9hJgpK4U5ErOzWRJZioKl3DflwyD59KOEJ4/edit?usp=sharing).

 In order for this script to run, you will need to generate an API Key via OpenAI's website.
 You can do that [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).
 Please do not share this with anyone, store it in an .env file, and add it to a .gitignore file to avoid any breaches.